 NordicTrack E 7.0 Z Elliptical Trainer

 Best of all, the apps included in the machine are fully customizable and can be adapted to your use.
-However, be warned: the price tag is high, at $600.
+However, be warned: the price tag is high.

 FAQs About Ellipticals

-Yes, always.
-Many people make the mistake to workout with their toes pressed on the elliptical, which easily causes numbness, so make sure you are doing the right thing in order to feel the results from your workout.
+Answer: Yes, always.
+Many people make the mistake of workout with their toes pressed on the elliptical, which easily causes numbness, so make sure you are doing the right thing in order to feel the results from your workout.

 However, if you want a machine that will last for years to come and can handle higher-intensity workouts, you’re better off with another trainer.
 The Aero Air just can’t survive regular use, and you’ll be lucky to get a full year of use out of it before it breaks down.